apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 │
 ├── licenses                                    directory of licenses │
-├── bin                                         directory of DS application commands, configrations scripts │   ├── dolphinscheduler-daemon.sh              script to start or shut down DS application │   ├── env                                     directory of scripts to load environment variables │   │   ├── dolphinscheduler_env.sh             script to load environment variables [eg: JAVA_HOME,HADOOP_HOME, HIVE_HOME ...]
+├── bin                                         directory of DolphinScheduler application commands, configrations scripts │   ├── dolphinscheduler-daemon.sh              script to start or shut down DolphinScheduler application │   ├── env                                     directory of scripts to load environment variables │   │   ├── dolphinscheduler_env.sh             script to export environment variables [eg: JAVA_HOME,HADOOP_HOME, HIVE_HOME ...] when you start or stop service using script `dolphinscheduler-daemon.sh`
-│   │   └── install_env.sh                      script to load environment variables for DS installation
+│   │   └── install_env.sh                      script to export environment variables for DolphinScheduler installation when you use scripts `install.sh` `start-all.sh` `stop-all.sh` `status-all.sh`
-│   ├── install.sh                              script to auto-setup DS services
+│   ├── install.sh                              script to auto-setup services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
 │   ├── remove-zk-node.sh                       script to cleanup ZooKeeper caches
-│   ├── scp-hosts.sh                            script to copy installation files to target hosts │   ├── start-all.sh                            script to start all DS services │   ├── status-all.sh                           script to check the status of all DS services │   └── stop-all.sh                             script to shut down all DS services │
+│   ├── scp-hosts.sh                            script to copy installation files to target hosts │   ├── start-all.sh                            script to start all services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
+│   ├── status-all.sh                           script to check the status of all services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
+│   └── stop-all.sh                             script to shut down all services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
+│
-├── alert-server                                directory of DS alert-server commands, configrations scripts and libs │   ├── bin
+├── alert-server                                directory of DolphinScheduler alert-server commands, configrations scripts and libs
+│   ├── bin
-│   │   └── start.sh                            script to start DS alert-server
+│   │   └── start.sh                            script to start DolphinScheduler alert-server
 │   ├── conf
 │   │   ├── application.yaml                    configurations of alert-server
 │   │   ├── common.properties                   configurations of common-service like storage, credentials, etc.